-Gone Home can be described as a first-person interactive story adventure videogame, and is the first game ever developed by The Fullbright Company.
-Though released in 2013, the game takes place June 1995 and puts you in control of Kaitlin Greenbriar, a young woman returning home to her mansion in Arbor Hill, Oregon on a stormy night.
+Gone Home can be described as a first-person interactive story/adventure video game, and is the first game ever developed by The Fullbright Company.
+Though released in 2013, the game takes place in June 1995, and puts you in control of Kaitlin Greenbriar, a young woman returning home to her mansion in Arbor Hill, Oregon, on a stormy night.
 You are surprised to find the very spacious building void of any inhabitants, which has you venturing deeper and deeper through the hallways and rooms of the house, interacting with objects, reading letters and notes, and listening to accompanying voice tracks triggered as you progress to slowly reveal an unsuspecting story.
-The game is clearly story-driven, and if you (hopefully) come into it with zero knowledge of what to expect as I had, you’ll find the story rather surprising, but wonderful nonetheless.
+The game is clearly story-driven, and if you (hopefully) come into it with zero knowledge of what to expect, as I had; you’ll find the story rather surprising, but wonderful nonetheless.

-I’m trying very hard not to reveal any spoilers because I believe this game would be ruined if you come into it having any knowledge beyond the fact that it takes place in the 90’s, so expect many nostalgic homages to be paid tribute to, and some occasional garage band music that is likely to prompt some memories that I am unfortunately too young to fully appreciate.
-While I might say that the atmosphere set up by the game is a bit misleading, I wonder whether the decision is intentional: whether it has some symbolic meaning meant to complement the theme of the story, or is simply intended to heighten the surprise you’ll experience realizing its true nature.
+I’m trying very hard not to reveal any spoilers, because I believe this game would be ruined if you come into it having any knowledge beyond the fact that it takes place in the ’90s.
+You can expect many nostalgic homages to be paid tribute to, and some occasional garage band music that is likely to prompt some memories that I am unfortunately too young to fully appreciate.
+While I might say that the atmosphere is a bit misleading, I wonder whether the decision is intentional: whether it has some symbolic meaning meant to complement the theme of the story, or is simply intended to heighten the surprise you’ll experience realizing its true nature.